-Frost Mage DPS Rotation, Cooldowns, and Abilities — Shadowlands 9.0.2
+Frost Mage DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 On this page, you will learn how to optimize the rotation of your Frost Mage in both single-target and multiple-target situations.
 We also have advanced sections about cooldowns, procs, etc. in order to minmax your DPS.
-All our content is updated for World of Warcraft — Shadowlands 9.0.2.
+All our content is updated for World of Warcraft — Dragonflight 10.2.

-If you were looking for WoW Classic content, please refer to our Classic DPS Mage rotation.
+If you were looking for WotLK Classic content, please refer to our WotLK Classic Frost Mage rotation.

 Single Target Ability Priority List for Frost Mage

 At its most basic, the premise of Frost Mage is to spam Frostbolt until you gain a proc.
 Fingers of Frost allows you to cast Ice Lance and gain the benefits of the frozen state.
-Brain Freeze wants you to use a cast time spell, like Frostbolt, going into the instant cast Flurry, and then follow up with 2 Ice Lances to consume the 2 remaining Winter's Chill charges.
+Brain Freeze resets the cooldown of Flurry and Flurry wants you to use a cast time spell, like Frostbolt, going into the Flurry, and then follow up with 2 Ice Lances to consume the 2 remaining Winter's Chill charges.

 This Frostbolt > Flurry > Ice Lance > Ice Lance combo is the heart of the spec, and if you have that committed to memory, then the rest is simple.
 Anything beyond it is simply cooldown and movement management.
 The priority lists below will showcase where exactly they are to be used optimally, but as long as they are being used at all, your damage should not suffer too severely.

-PvP plays slightly differently, favouring burst windows rather than sustained DPS of PvE.
+PvP plays slightly differently, favoring burst windows rather than the sustained DPS of PvE.
 More information about PvP can be found in our PvP guide found here:

 This is a priority system, not a rotation.
-This means things higher up have priority over things lower on the list, rather than cast them in this order.
-You would go down the list until you hit the first thing that is true, cast that spell, then go back to the top and start again.
-This of course assumes raw single target with no mechanics.
+This means things higher up have priority over things lower on the list rather than cast them in this order.
+You would go down the list until you hit the first true thing, cast that spell, then go back to the top and start again.
+This, of course, assumes raw single target with no mechanics.
 Please do not go throwing Icy Veins into an immunity phase.

 - Cast Icy Veins.